The Reality Check · Six-Field Log · Interactive

 Here is what it grows into.

-The seven steps you just completed are the first layer of AquariuOS — an architecture for shared reality.
+The six fields you just completed are the first layer of AquariuOS — an architecture for shared reality.
 Each field maps to a Coherence Marker: a structured dimension of how humans perceive and record what happens to them.
 Right now you did this alone, in your head, on one device.
 But the framework is designed to scale.

 If two people in a dispute both complete a Reality Check on the same event, you get two structured accounts of the same moment — with timestamps, value declarations, pattern histories, and explicit action records.
 That is the beginning of a system that can help people understand each other, mediate conflict, and produce records that hold up under pressure.
 The pilot program below is how we find out whether that works in practice.